facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphid_Component.md

 to modify it.
 Incorrect use may cause component malfunction.
 </div>

-This is an **advanced property**, and in most use cases you don't need to modify it.
-Incorrect use may cause component malfunction.

-This property allows, through a string in xml format, to configure the current location of the widget.
+This property allows, through a string in xml format, to configure the current location of the component.
 The definition of this model can be found, by default, in an internal translations folder within the resources .zip.
 This property allows an application to update and replace the current location of the component at run time.

 >     **translationsContent**: “\<translation-content-string\>“;

-###  3.15 viewsContent
+###  3.22 viewsContent

 **type:** *string*